tprobinson/aersia/README.md

 This is a Javascript-based music player.

 # Changelog
-#### Done in version 0.1.4:
+#### Done in version 0.1.5:

 * Internals
-    * Switch to ESLint instead of JSHint, reformatted all the code.
-    * Fixed a potential bug with source-type selection.
+  * Updated all dependencies to newest versions available
-    * Fixed a share-link bug: if you share while you already have a share link loaded, it broke.
+  * Fixed a bug in share linking
-    * Reformatted share-links to be more useful
-    * Added a fixed-seed capability.
-It can't be triggered by any GUI control, but using a share link of `/#seed=whatever` will fix the seed.
-The fixed seed can be removed by using `/#seed=false` or reloading the page without the seed share link.
-    * Added a timeout to the message box that appears on share-linking.
-Otherwise it stayed up permanently.
-Errors still stay up forever.
-    * Automatic logging level selection dev vs beta

-* Player
-    * Play progress bars don't reset when pause/unpausing anymore.
-    * Updated the playlist to the Dec 18th update

 #### Planned for the next version:
+* Conversion to React
+* Link to the homepage on the player bar
+* Convert other playlists
-* Nothing
+* Release?

 #### Planned for the future:
 * Fixing some layout issues in the options box.
 Making Streambox less dynamic?